DigitalPublishingToolkit/Money-Lab-Reader/docs/6_3-Irina_Robert.md

 dedicated expertise in this field and instead needed to perform the task themselves.

-[Fig. 3: Who funded the campaigns?
-The segmentation of funders according to their relation with the campaigner.]
+![Fig. 3: Who funded the campaigns?
+The segmentation of funders according to their relation with the campaigner.](media/Images_Irina/GabrieleColombo_fig3.jpg)

 An interesting outcome was that we could see who the funders were.
 The majority of funders were close relatives.
 Thus the idea of an anonymous crowd helping with one’s campaign seems to be questionable.

-[Fig. 4: Types of external help received or needed during the crowdfunding campaign.]
+![Fig. 4: Types of external help received or needed during the crowdfunding campaign.](media/Images_Irina/GabrieleColombo_fig5.jpg)

 Figures represent number of responses.
 The figures show 1/3 needed external help in their campaign, mainly on research on how to develop different aspects of the campaign.

-[Fig. 5: 35 out of 60 respondents would crowdfund again.
-Figures represent numbers of responses.]
+![Fig. 5: 35 out of 60 respondents would crowdfund again.
+Figures represent numbers of responses.](media/Images_Irina/GabrieleColombo_fig6.jpg)

 ## Visualizing Crowdfunding Platforms